 Many states and restaurants claim to be the birthplace of the hamburger.
 However, we believe the exact origins are less important than the results: Flavorful meat patties sandwiched inside a soft roll, with an almost endless array of possible toppings.
 From the simplest burger at a cookout to an over-the-top creation at a specialty restaurant, burgers come in varieties to suit ever taste and temperament.

-And so, in honor of National Hamburger Month, we’ve rounded up 11 must-try versions of this most iconic of American foods.
+So we’ve rounded up 12 must-try versions of this most iconic of American foods for National Burger Month.

 Sweet & Salty at A&B Burgers, Beverly

 As the name suggests, A&B knows a thing or two about burgers.
 The regular menu includes eight options and specials can expand that count.
-The Sweet & Salty is a perennial favorite, topping a Niman Ranch beef patty with burrata, bacon, fig jam, arugula.
-If you’re cutting back on red meat consider substituting a turkey patty or veggie burger, of if you’re feeling particularly indulgent, ask for the tender, flavorful wagyu beef. anbburgers.com
+The Sweet & Salty is a perennial favorite, topping a beef patty with burrata, bacon, fig jam, arugula.
+If you’re cutting back on red meat consider substituting a turkey patty or veggie burger, of if you’re feeling particularly indulgent, upgrade to the tender, flavorful wagyu beef.

 Elm Square Oyster Co., Andover

 No matter how much the menu at 1606, the restaurant inside the Beauport Hotel, evolves, the quality of the burgers remains constant.
-The 1606 Prime Burger is an impeccable take on the classic bacon cheeseburger, but we recommend going a little more adventurous.
-The Harvest Burger is topped with the unexpected yet delicious combo of bacon, green apple, brie, and horseradish aioli.
+The Pavilion Burger is an impeccable take on the classic cheeseburger, with tomato jam and a roasted garlic aioli.
 Grab a table near the window to enjoy scenic views of Gloucester harbor – if you can tear your attention away from your plate.
-1606restaurant.com

 Double Burger at Ledger, Salem

-The only Massachusetts location of the new Hampshire-based mini-chain, the Newburyport Lexie’s serves up an impressive range of creative and delicious burgers.
-We suggest the Urban Cowgirl, which layers cheddar, bacon, avocado, crispy onions, herbed aioli, and BBQ sauce atop a beef patty cooked to your specifications. peaceloveburgers.com
+The only Massachusetts location of the New Hampshire-based mini-chain, the Newburyport Lexie’s serves up an impressive range of creative and delicious burgers.
+We suggest the Urban Cowgirl, which layers cheddar, bacon, avocado, crispy onions, herbed aioli, and BBQ sauce atop a beef patty cooked to your specifications.

 Sin Burger at The Blue Ox, Lynn

 Why has the Blue Ox’s Sin Burger won Boston magazine’s Battle of the Burger three times?
 It could be the hand-packed patty or the applewood smoked bacon, lettuce, tomato, truffle aioli, and Swiss cheese.
-It is such a beloved staple at the Lynn restaurant that when Anthony Caturano (owner of award-winning Tonno) took ownership of The Blue Ox in 2019, he kept it on the menu. theblueoxlynn.com
+It is such a beloved staple at the Lynn restaurant that when Anthony Caturano (owner of award-winning Tonno) took ownership of The Blue Ox in 2019, he kept it on the menu.
+And keep an eye out for specials that riff on the original, like the Sin & Surf that piles lobster onto the already decadent burger.

 Do you have a favorite spot to get a burger on the North Shore?
 Let us know down below!